 - To download presentations and view webcasts from previous Phonak conferences.

 - Effective amplification for infants and children, CPD or MSc level module, University of Manchester, School of Psychological Sciences.

 - Aston University offers a Certificate In Audiology (Return to Work Programme), modules in diagnosis and management of ear disease, counselling skills, teaching relaxation to audiology patients, managing your tinnitus patient, basic ear care (wax removal), and an MSc in Clinical Health Management.

-- Mary Hare Postgraduate Education, offers Postgraduate Diplomas in Educational Studies (Hearing Impairment, Educational Audiology, and Early Years and Deafness) and other university courses in association with Oxford Brookes University and the University of Wales, Newport.
+- Mary Hare Postgraduate Education, offers Postgraduate Diplomas in Educational Studies (Hearing Impairment, Educational Audiology, and Early Years and Deafness) and other postgraduate courses.

 - Queen Margaret University, Edingburgh offers CPD courses in audiology.